-Source: College Board.
+Source: ACT.
 (2019).
-SAT Suite of Assessments Annual Report.
+The Condition of College & Career Readiness, 2019.

 Note.
-Some Midwestern states require high school students to take the SAT (Illinois and Michigan) or require students to take the ACT or SAT (Ohio).
+Some Midwestern states require public school districts to offer the ACT or SAT on a school day (Minnesota), require high school students to take the ACT (Nebraska, North Dakota, and Wisconsin), or require students to take the ACT or SAT (Ohio).